 Given that the IDSA is focused on the intersection of identity and security, our initial focus is geared toward security, privacy, consent and protecting customer data however, the customer experience and customer journey are key to acquiring and retaining customers.
 Successfully navigating a CIAM project should span additional disciplines such as governance, compliance and marketing, while modernizing legacy systems.

 For security practitioners, consider approaches that balance security and user experience, such as risk-based, adaptive MFA and passwordless approaches.
 In addition, as more organizations and security teams embrace and trust moving CIAM and IAM services to the cloud, data sovereignty has become an emerging topic.
 Security practitioners should be thinking and asking about where and how their customers PII is being stored, as they are on the hook for compliance to existing and emerging regulations.

 Some best practices have begun to emerge from a variety of sources and are evolving as we go through digital transformation and new focus is placed on the CIAM space.
 However, we believe this new Technical Working Group subcommittee has the opportunity to establish a set of vendor neutral CIAM best practices developed through collaboration of leading vendors in the space and security practitioners who are leading efforts in their organizations.
-If you are interested in getting or involved or want to provide feedback to the team, please post to TWG topic in the IDSA community.

 About the Author: The Customer Identity and Access Management Technical Working Group subcommittee was formed in July 2020.
 The team, led by Keith Graham, includes Baber Amin, Robbie Jones, Stephen Lee, Asad Ali, Tommy Wu, Anil Bamzai, Robert Block and Stephen Cox.
 Additional contributor Aubrey Turner.